Chevrotain/chevrotain/packages/chevrotain/docs/guide/concrete_syntax_tree.md

 ```

 Alternatively it is possible to refactor the grammar in such a way that both alternatives
-Would be completely wrapped in their own Non-Terminal rules.
+Would be completely wrapped in their own Non-Terminal "sub" rules.

 ```javascript
 $.RULE("statements", () => {